 Despite the well-established anti-emetic properties of marijuana, there is increasing evidence of its paradoxical effects on the gastrointestinal tract and CNS.
 Tetrahydrocannabinol, cannabidiol, and cannabigerol are three cannabinoids found in the cannabis plant with opposing effects on the emesis response.18

-Gateway Drug: Marijuana can be a gateway drug leading to other illicit drugs.
+Marijuana can be a gateway drug leading to other illicit drugs.
 In a University of Otago study of over 1,000 young people ages 15 – 25, regular or heavy use of cannabis was associated with increased risk of using other illicit drugs, abusing or becoming dependent on other illicit drugs, using a wider variety of drugs.
-The odds of using other illicit drugs was 60 times greater for 15-year-olds who used weekly as compared to nonusers.19
+The odds of using other illicit drugs was 60 times greater for 15-year-olds who used weekly as compared to nonusers.20

 A Yale study showed that alcohol, cigarettes, and marijuana were associated with an increased likelihood of prescription drug abuse in men 18 to 25.
-In women of that age, only marijuana use was linked with a higher likelihood of prescription drug abuse.20
+In women of that age, only marijuana use was linked with a higher likelihood of prescription drug abuse.21